This has to be one of the most common questions we get – “How do I improve my pace?”

 That means that you’ve probably gotten to the stage where you’ve hit a plateau in terms of the kind of volume that you can handle and more volume over and above that then doesn’t go on to make you a better runner… it makes you more tired and more susceptible to injury.

-This is the point where you will then start looking at some interval type of workouts to improve speed.
+This is the point where you will then start looking at some interval type of workouts to improve your running speed.

 There is a huge array of ways of doing that.
 But for me, the safest way of doing that is to start by increasing strength – some of that could happen in a gym, but a lot of that can happen on the road by introducing some hill work.